Northwest Credit Union Association Announces Regional CUNA Awards

 Your Association will honor the credit unions at the annual MAXX Convention in Spokane, Oct.
 15-17.
 Having won Northwest awards, each credit union will also be considered for a national CUNA Award.

 “The credit unions in Idaho, Oregon, and Washington provide world-class financial services to more than 7.3 million people.
 Social responsibility is in their DNA because of their not-for-profit, cooperative structure,” said Christine Ruzzi, NWCUA Assistant Vice President of Enterprise Engagement Resources.
-“Their commitment stands out through thousands of hours of volunteerism, financial education outreach to young students and adults, and though millions of dollars contributed to charities in their communities.”
+“Their commitment stands out through thousands of hours of volunteerism, financial education outreach to young students and adults, and through millions of dollars contributed to charities in their communities.”

 Dora Maxwell Social Responsibility Community Service Awards